Plan your visit

 Please respect other users at all times.
 Cyclists and horse-riders, please stay on public bridleways and take care when passing pedestrians and each other!

-Fungi foraging is not permitted in the forest, which is a Site of Special Scientific Interest.
+Removing fungi or any other kind of foraging is not permitted in the forest, which is a Site of Special Scientific Interest.
 Removing any plant or fungus is an offence under the Wildlife and Countryside Act.

 You can walk your dog at Sherwood at any time of day.
 For out-of-hours parking, please see our Visitor Centre section.